Lambert W random variables and their applications in loss modelling: Details of Estimation

-We exploit default starting values from the relevant package’s MLE routines, except for the Lambert W distributions.
-In that case, we apply the method of moments to get the starting point for MLE.
-Next, we give a more detailed overview of the selection of starting values.
+We use the default starting values in each package for the relevant MLE routines, except~for the case of the Lambert $W$ distributions. {As the Lambert $W$ approach is relatively new, the~consistency and stability properties of the MLE estimator have not been thoroughly studied, though~the simulations provided in \citep{Goerg2011} are promising.
+In~the following,} we apply the method of moments to find the starting point for MLE.
+Next, we provide a more detailed overview of our selection of these starting~values.

-\textbf{Lambert $W$ normal distribution.} To derive the starting values for the Lambert $W\times N(\mu ,\sigma)$ distribution we use the mean, variance and skewness coefficient of the Lambert $W\times N(\mu ,\sigma)$ random variable $Y$ given with Formulas \eqref{eq:WnormEY}, \eqref{eq:WnormDY}, and \eqref{eq:Wnorm-skewness}.
+\textbf{Lambert $W$ normal distribution.}{ To derive} the starting values for the Lambert $W\times N(\mu ,\sigma)$ distribution{,} we use the mean, variance, and skewness coefficient of the Lambert $W\times N(\mu ,\sigma)$ random variable $Y$ provided {in} Formulas \eqref{eq:WnormEY}--\eqref{eq:Wnorm-skewness}.
 We first equate \eqref{eq:Wnorm-skewness} with the sample skewness coefficient and solve it numerically to produce $\gamma_0$.
-Next, the expressions of mean and variance are used, first substituting $\gamma_0$ and the sample variance $s_y^2$ of $Y$ to \eqref{eq:WnormDY}, and then solving it for $\sigma$ to obtain the starting value
+Next, the~expressions for the mean and variance are used, first substituting $\gamma_0$ and a sample variance $s_y^2$ of $Y$ into \eqref{eq:WnormDY} and~then solving it for $\sigma$ to obtain the starting~value of